Did You Know Beaded Jewelry Facts

 READ

-How to Make Beaded Jewelry With Wire
+How to Hang Beaded Jewelry in Pciture Frame

 4. Improves Energy Flow: In some holistic practices like Feng Shui and Ayurveda, certain types of beads are believed to improve the flow of energy within the body.
 For example, wearing jewelry made with amber beads may help stimulate the body’s natural energy flow.